Brian Cox 2200

 Brian Cox has presence.
 The last time I interviewed the Scottish star of stage and screen, just before his last film, Churchill, was released, even in the airy elegance of Edinburgh’s Balmoral Hotel Palm Court with its soaring ceilings, he quietly dominated the space.
 This might be intimidating were it not for the fact he is eloquently charming and courteous - and offered me one of his scones.
-There’s something disarming about watching a man who has played the gamut of powerful alpha male silverbacks, including media magnate Logan Roy in HBO’s Succession, Agamemnon, Titus Andronicus, Lear, Churchill, Picasso and Hannibal Lecter, gently brushing the sprinkling of excess sugar off the top of a cake before consumption.
+There’s something disarming about watching a man who has played the gamut of powerful alpha male silverbacks, including media magnate Logan Roy in HBO’s Succession, Agamemnon, Titus Andronicus, Lear, Churchill, Picasso and Hannibal Lecter, oh and Bob Servant, gently brushing the sprinkling of excess sugar off the top of a cake before consumption.

 This time round we talk over the phone so I can’t see the blue eyes that alternate between steely and twinkling but the distinctive voice is there, deep and resonant, punctuated by chuckles and puffs as he multitasks and signs 3,700 copies of his long-awaited memoir, Putting the Rabbit in the Hat.